-Objective:
+Objective of the Course:

-- 1 To undersatand the origin and development of Sanskrit Drama - 2.
-To Familiarise the major dramas of Sanskrit literature. - 3.
-To familiarise the student with the dramatic skill of Bhasa.
+- 1. To understand the origin and development of Sanskrit Drama - 2.
+To familiarize the major dramas of Sanskrit literature. - 3.
+To familiarize the student with the dramatic skill of Bhasa. - 4.
+To impart basic awareness of translation of Sanskrit verses and passages to English or to Malayalam and vice versa. - 5.
+To impart basic awareness of Sanskrit grammar.